raghavpatel2507/RAG/README.md

 Contributions are welcome.
 Please open an issue to discuss changes before creating pull requests.

-## License

-This project currently does not contain a license file.
-Add an open-source license (for example, MIT) in `LICENSE` if you intend to publish the code.

----

-If you'd like, I can also:

-- Add a `.env.example` file to the repo with recommended variables.
 - Implement a CLI wrapper for `main.py` (argparse/typer).
 - Add a small unit test or two for the loader/vectorstore.